Sand77x/lbyarch-mp/README.md

 ### Analysis

 As expected, the runtime gets longer the more function calls there are.
-Based on the chart, it grows linearly as can be seen with in the average times.
+Based on the chart, it grows linearly as can be seen with the average times.

 ### Screenshots